 Upgrade the data center gateway

-sudo rpm -U <new data center gateway installer rpm>The "-U" argument instructs the installer to perform an upgrade.
+sudo rpm -U <new data center gateway installer rpm>

-sudo apt --upgrade-only install ./<new data center gateway installer deb>
+sudo apt --only-upgrade install ./<new data center gateway installer deb>